 Since verion 3.4.0 of Porteus Kiosk it is possible to swap the browser between Mozilla Firefox and Google Chrome.
 In order to exchange the browser you need to add/edit following parameter to your config:

-Warning: Google Chrome does not support functions which are marked as *Firefox only* in the wizard.
-Please run the wizard to find out which functions (kiosk parameters) are not compatible with Chrome browser.
+Note: Google Chrome does not support functions which are marked as *Firefox only* in the wizard.
+Please run the wizard to find out which functions (kiosk parameters) are not compatible with the Chrome browser.

 Since version 3.5.0 of Porteus Kiosk it's possible to use one remote config for all your kiosks even if their configuration is different.
 The main advantage is that in case of making configuration changes you need to edit a single file instead of multiple ones and also have a clear view which settings apply to which kiosks.